Creating HTML Emails

 Overview

-Spiro will present you with a rich text editor where you will be able to create content for your emails using basic text formatting functionality, much like you would get if you were to use Microsoft Word.
+You'll then see a rich text editor where you can create content for your emails using basic text formatting functionality, much like you would get if you were to use Microsoft Word or Outlook.
 However, if you click on the "<>" button in the toolbar, a new window called "Source Code" will open, which will allow you to create a dynamic HTML email template.

 Creating HTML Templates if you don't know HTML using Mailchimp